 Your forecast will only be as good as the data you put into it.
 Before collecting data, ask yourself these questions:

 - Why collect data?

 - How will it be collected?

-These are the questions that will shape your plan for the collection of data, which is crucial to business forecasting.
-Once you have your plan, data can be collected from a variety of sources.
+These are the questions that will shape your plan for the collection of data, a crucial facet of business forecasting.
+Once you have your plan, you can collect data from a variety of sources.

 Primary sources contain first-hand data, often collected with reporting tools.
-These are ones that you or the person assigned this task collect personally.
-If primary data is not available, then you must go out and source it yourself through interviews, questionnaires or observations.
+These are the ones that you or the person assigned this task to collect personally.
+If primary data is not available, you must go out and source it through interviews, questionnaires or observations.

 Secondary sources contain published data or data that has been collected by others.
 This includes official reports from governments, publications, financial statements from banks or other financial institutions, annual reports of companies, journals, newspapers, magazines and other periodicals.

 If business forecasting were a crystal ball, then everyone would be reaping the rewards of their foresight.
 While business forecasting is a tool to get a better view of what the future might have in store, there’s the argument that it’s wasting valuable time and resources on little return.